BrenoMorim/zipzop/README.md

     - chats.js: Operations related to the messages and chats tables.
   - service: Includes helper functions related to security and database manipulation.
     - authenticationService.js: Uses BCrypt to hash passwords and verify them to login.
 The key and Initialization Vector must be provided by environment variables.
+    - JWTService.js: Provides jwt creation and verification
     - encryptionService.js: Uses Crypto to encrypt and decrypt messages.
     - userDto.js: Sanitizes the user data, avoiding the leakage of sensible data, such as the hashed password.
 Guarantees only the necessary information of the user is returned to the front-end.
+  - middlewares: Contains the middlewares of the server.
+    - authenticateUser.js: Guarantees the restriction of some routes if the user is not logged.
   - app.js: Instantiates the server, loads both the db.js and socket-backend.js files.
 The port used by the server can be configured with environment variables.
   - registerEvents: Includes all mits and listens to all the events that come from the front-end.
 Calls functions from db and service to make all the application workthe events that can be transmitted to the front-end
     - auth.js: Authentication related events (login, register, logout)